-For PWB School Sumatra we are partnering with the Orangutan Information Centre (OIC) to make this dream trip come to life.
+The PWB School: Sumatra workshop is hosted in partnership with the Orangutan Information Centre (OIC) to make this dream trip come to life.
 You will have the exclusive chance to see how palm oil impacts people on the local and global level, how reforestation is being accomplished, and how everyday heroes are rescuing critically-endangered orangutans in need.
-Go trekking in the jungle and encounter orangutans that share 97% of our DNA.
-Work with critically endangered elephants and see the effects of eco-tourism up-close.
+Go trekking in the jungle and encounter orangutans and spend time riverside with critically endangered elephants and see the effects of eco-tourism up-close.
 Proceeds go directly to conservation of pristine rainforest in Sumatra, home to critically-endangered Sumatran orangutan, rhino, elephant and tiger.

 Participants will come away with beautiful additions to their portfolios, a PWB certificate and a chance to be featured in the PWB Magazine.